graphile/graphile.github.io/src/pages/postgraphile/usage-cli.md

   [experimental] enable the server to process multiple GraphQL queries in one request
 - `--disable-query-log`
   disable logging queries to console (recommended in production)
+- `--allow-explain`
+  [EXPERIMENTAL] allows users to use the Explain button in GraphiQL to view the plan for the SQL that is executed (DO NOT USE IN PRODUCTION)
 - `-e`, `--jwt-secret <string>`
   the secret to be used when creating and verifying JWTs. if none is provided auth will be disabled
 - `--jwt-verify-algorithms <string>`